 Should you leave your 401(k) at your old job?

 In reality, it typically takes a month from your last day before your retirement plan can be rolled over.
 It’s also usually during this time where people forget about their old plan.
-Although there may be some benefits to leaving your old 401(k) or 403(b) with your old job, in most cases it makes sense to roll an old 401(k) over into a traditional IRA.
+Consider the pros and cons of leaving your old 401(k) or 403(b) at your old job, transferring it to the new plan, converting to a Roth, or rolling an old 401(k) over into an IRA.

 With a traditional IRA, there are no tax consequences and you will be able to continue the tax-deferred growth.
 You’ll also have more control over your investment expenses and options.
 Consolidating your accounts at one institution is another benefit.